Rahulkrsharma2004/Travel-Website/README.md

 ### Trip Booking

-- Allow users to add trips to a cart.
-- Implement a checkout process to confirm booking.
-- Ensure that only authenticated users can book trips.
+- users can book our trip after login with payment method.

 ### Authentication